nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-NutriGoals is a desktop app for **NUS students who wish to improve their current lifestyle by adopting a healthier one**.
+NutriGoals is a desktop app for **NUS students who wish to improve their current lifestyle and adopt a healthier one**.
-With NutriGoals, you can **track your diet and calorie consumption**.
+With NutriGoals, you can **keep track of your diet and calorie consumption**.
 Studies have shown the benefits of keeping track of your daily food consumption – the more consistent you are, the more likely you are to achieve the various fitness goals that you have set for yourself!
-However, without the right tools, tracking what you have consumed can be tedious and at times disorganised.
+However, without the right tools, tracking what you have consumed is tedious and disorganised.
 With NutriGoals, you can keep track of your consumption quickly and easily, without worrying about organising your data.
 * Table of Contents
 {:toc}